For Expectant Fathers

 Sacramento, CA 95799-7017

-As soon as you receive the NOTICE OF COMPUTATION from the Employment Development Department of the State of California, you must provide a copy to Christine Hannick in Human Resources.
+As soon as you receive the NOTICE OF COMPUTATION from the Employment Development Department of the State of California, you must provide a copy to an HR Benefits representative.
 This notice will be used to coordinate how much sick or vacation time can be paid to you by the University.
 This process is called the coordination of benefits (coordination between the State and the employer benefits).
-Please be aware that coordination of benefits may result in significant reductions in future payroll checks.
+Please be aware that the coordination of benefits may result in significant reductions in future payroll checks.
 Employees should be conservative in regard to spending PFL checks until the actual payroll adjustments have been made by the University.
 You will be notified by Human Resources when the adjustments are made.

-Please be aware that if you do not return to work after your FMLA/CFRA leave, you would be required to repay the University the full cost of benefits extended to you during the FMLA/CFRA leave1.
+Please be aware that if you do not return to work after your FMLA/CFRA leave, you will be required to repay the University the full cost of benefits extended to you during the FMLA/CFRA leave.
 You should only apply for this leave if you are planning to return to work at the end of the leave period.

 No repayment will be required if you are unable to return due to the continuation, recurrence, or onset of a serious health condition for yourself or eligible family members as certified by a medical provider, other circumstances beyond your control, or if you return to work for a minimum of 30 days following the leave.
 If you believe that this type of circumstance applies to you, please contact Human Resources for more information.